'The Neuroscientist Who Lost Her Mind' Returns From Madness

 I'm feeling great, although I am not as powerful as I used to be — both in terms of my physical strengths and emotions.
 I went through so much.
 My brain was assaulted with drugs, with radiation.
 I lost my vision in the left eye.
 Again, it happened in my brain — not in my eye.
 I lost some balance.
 I am a little disoriented spatially, so I have sometimes trouble with maps and finding my places.
 But, you know what?
 I'm alive — and that's all that counts.
 And I'm happy!

 NPR's Denise Guerra and Daniella Cheslow produced and edited this story for broadcast.
+Emma Bowman adapted it for the Web.